bomsy/grunt-regex-replace/README.md

 ###replace property
 A string/ regular expression pattern to replace the text content.
 ###flags property
 Regular expressions options (ie gmi). if the flags property is not defined it defaults to 'g'.
-To specify no option set the flags to empty string (ie flags: '').
+To specify no options, set the flags to empty string (ie flags : '').
 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].